Chronic Bronchitis in Cats

 How does chronic bronchitis affect a cat’s lungs?

 In its early stages, chronic bronchitis causes inflammation in the small airways.
-Persistent inflammation will cause blockage of the small airways and will ultimately result in reactive changes in the lungs, including dilation in parts of the small airways (bronchiectasis) or scarring in the lungs (pulmonary fibrosis).
+Persistent inflammation causes blockage of the small airways and ultimately results in reactive changes in the lungs, including dilation in parts of the small airways (bronchiectasis), scarring in the lungs (pulmonary fibrosis), and lung lobe collapse.
+This condition develops slowly and progressively.

 Chronic bronchitis most often affects middle-aged and older cats.
-There is some evidence to suggest that Siamese cats may be at a higher risk of developing this condition.
+There is some evidence to suggest that Siamese cats may be at higher risk of developing this condition.

-What are the symptoms of chronic bronchitis?
+What are the signs of chronic bronchitis?

-In its early stages, the main symptom of chronic bronchitis is constant coughing, or coughing that persists for longer than a month.
-The cough is usually "dry" or harsh, and gagging is common after coughing (some owners mistakenly think their cat is vomiting when in fact it is coughing).
-As the disease progresses, the cat may appear to have less energy and may have difficulty breathing.
-Breathing may become noisy, and a cat may wheeze when exhaling.
-In later stages, the gums may develop a bluish tinge due to a lack of oxygen.
-Cats with chronic bronchitis rarely have a fever and usually their appetite remains normal.
+In its early stages, the main symptom of chronic bronchitis is constant coughing or coughing that persists for longer than a month.
+The cough is usually “dry” or harsh, and gagging is common after coughing (some owners mistakenly think their cat is vomiting or trying to pass a hairball).

 Could these symptoms be caused by something else?